Douglas Robb (schoolmaster): Career

 In his present role, Robb has said that "This job is a vocation... in term time, successful teachers must be prepared to involve themselves far beyond the classroom itself, including meetings at odd times".

 In February 2018, Robb came to national attention with a blog in which he was critical of millennials, their sense of entitlement, and their lack of grit.
 He added later "We try as a school not to molly-coddle our students".
 The Times made a headline out of his comment "If your child is a lazy toerag then I’m going to tell them".
 It also noted that while he was in charge of a town-centre house at Oundle, which suffered from drunks in the street, Robb had been in the habit of "brandishing a cricket bat at rowdies... sometimes dressed only in his boxer shorts.
 He is 6ft 5in with a rugby player’s build.
 One assumes this did the trick."
 One former pupil responded: "Negative stereotypes of millennials are two a penny and you don’t have to look far to find them", while another claimed "As Gresham’s does cost £34,000-a-year, the headmaster of the boarding school may simply be in a privileged bubble".

-At the event marking the end of the Gresham's School academic year 2017–2018, Robb welcomed two old boys of the school as special guests, England rugby stars Tom and Ben Youngs, and the widow of mountaineer Tom Bourdillon, who opened a new outdoor activity centre, with a standard armed forces assault course, a zip wire, abseiling facilities, and a climbing tower.

 Robb made positive remarks about Greta Thunberg in April 2019, but was critical of "the trendy hypocrisy that emanates from some politicians and high profile role-models".
 He supported young people’s right to demonstrate and to involve themselves in debates about world issues, while noting "the irony of airline tycoon Richard Branson's proposed strategy to tackle climate change".
 In the same month, he gave a cautious welcome to the new Ofsted inspection framework, suggesting that schoolteachers could feel liberated by it.

-In January 2020, Robb announced progress with a STEAM Centre for Science, technology, engineering, arts, and Mathematics, to be called the Dyson Building, donated to his school by James Dyson for £18.75 million.

 Robb responded in April 2020 to the cancellation of school GCSE and A-Level examinations, as part of the British government’s response to the COVID-19 pandemic, by commenting that "Some students are good at exams, so a terminal assessment really suits them, and other pupils really struggle.
 So, if this prompts debate and conversation about that, it might be a silver lining to what’s been a pretty dark cloud."